Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXVI. Group-Policy-Deployment/README.md

 # ⚙️ Group Policy Deployment

-This section explains the deployment process of Group Policies within the Active Directory environment to ensure configurations are applied consistently across client systems.
+Having completed the deployment, I can confirm that the Group Policies have been consistently applied across our Active Directory environment.
+By strategically linking GPOs to specific Organizational Units and employing security filtering, we have ensured that all targeted client systems now operate with the intended security, software, and configuration settings.

 ---

 # 1. 🛠️ Deploying Group Policy to Organizational Units (OUs)

-Group Policy Objects (GPOs) are deployed to specific Organizational Units (OUs) to apply settings to user and computer accounts.
-This ensures that policies are targeted to the right systems based on their location within Active Directory.
+Having completed the deployment, I linked the specific GPOs to their corresponding OUs.
+For instance, the "Security Scripts Policy" GPO was linked to the "Employees" OU, while the "BitLocker Encryption Policy" GPO was linked to the "MeiVaultComputers" OU.
+This successfully targeted the policies to the correct user and computer accounts based on their AD structure.

 📸 **Deploying Group Policy to Organizational Units (OUs)**